Cross-posted from our joint Raising Women’s Voices campaign

 Trump was finally banned from Twitter and Facebook, albeit temporarily, for inciting violence.
 The move has long been sought by activists who noted that the president is often the foremost source of disinformation on the election, the pandemic, Russian interference, and more.
 Former White House Communications Director Jennifer Palmieri tweeted, “It has not escaped my attention that the day social media companies decided there actually IS more they could do to police Trump’s destructive behavior was the same day they learned Democrats would chair all the congressional committees that oversee them.”

-The attack on the Capitol and the foundations of American democracy by Trump’s Brownshirts did seem, at least for a moment, to rattle his enablers in Washington, and reporters noted that for the first time, cabinet officials were actively discussing invoking the 25th Amendment, which would allow a majority of them to remove Trump from office with Pence’s support.
+The attack on the Capitol and the foundations of American democracy by Trump’s lawless supporters did seem, at least for a moment, to rattle his enablers in Washington, and reporters noted that for the first time, cabinet officials were actively discussing invoking the 25th Amendment, which would allow a majority of them to remove Trump from office with Pence’s support.

 For me, the attack on the Capitol was also deeply personal as I texted with friends and former colleagues about their safety, some of whom were sheltering in place in House office buildings while the mob rampaged nearby.
-I sobbed watching goons defile the Capitol crypt, the Senate chamber, and the Speaker’s office, and relived my own panicked evacuations of the Capitol complex from previous incidents.
+I sobbed watching goons defile the Capitol crypt, the Senate chamber, and the Speaker’s office, and relived my own panicked evacuations of the Capitol complex from previous security incidents.
 And I watched in impotent rage as police forces allowed right-wing, predominantly white marauders to rampage through Congress after a long, hot summer when riot gear-clad forces in DC tear-gassed and shot at peaceful Black Lives Matter protestors.
-I thought about the protests to defend the ACA in 2017, when Capitol Police officers arrested peaceful protesters, dragging those in wheelchairs who couldn’t walk on their own, just for trying to save their health care.
+I thought about the protests to defend the ACA in 2017 that we participated in, when Capitol Police officers arrested peaceful protesters, dragging those in wheelchairs who couldn’t walk on their own, just for trying to save their health care.

 In the words of Congressman Conor Lamb (D-PA) early this morning on the House floor, “Invaders came in for the first time since the War of 1812.
 They desecrated these halls and this chamber and practically every inch of ground where we work.
 And for the most part they walked in here free.
 A lot of them walked out free.
 And there wasn’t a person watching at home who didn't know why that was: because of the way that they looked.”